VADERASU/llm4viz-experiments/README.md

-# LLM4Viz
+# Experiments and Analysis for "Do LLMs Have Visualization Literacy?
+An Evaluation on Modified Visualizations to Test Generalization in Data Interpretation"
 VLAT experiments on ChatGPT-4 and Gemini.
-This is based on our TVGC paper "Do LLMs have Visualization Literacy?".
+This is based on our TVGC paper "Do LLMs Have Visualization Literacy?
+An Evaluation on Modified Visualizations to Test Generalization in Data Interpretation.".

 Note: To run the experiments, you will need a "cred.json" file to the repo with the following template: